 A few minor side effects reported therapeutic phages may have been due to the liberation of endotoxins from bacteria lysed in vivo by the phages.
 Such effects also may be observed when antibiotics are used.

-To me, Humira, an FDA approved medication, was more of a nuclear bomb to deal with a fever.
+To me, Humira, an FDA-approved medication, was more of a nuclear bomb to deal with a fever.
 I honestly have a very hard time understanding how physicians easily prescribe Humira to HS patients, as though it’s candy and the worst that can happen is a little sugar rush.
-It’s a serious medication which may or may not help with your Hidradenitis suppurativa, but also leaves you vulnerable to, well, everything else.
+It’s a serious medication that may or may not help with your Hidradenitis suppurativa, but also leaves you vulnerable to, well, everything else.

 Why is it that the least invasive treatment with non-existent side effects, is kept as a last resort when all else fails?
 Why must one be a test subject to a bunch of treatments that places them at risk to worsen their condition or make them vulnerable to additional conditions?

 The truth is, bacteriophage safety is not of concern.
 The matter is one of commerce.
 From the moment when strangers with large appetites were given the power to feed their greed, patients became mere numbers.
 The focus hasn’t been on health.
 It’s been about making sure to make the most out of every patient, whilst they’re here.
 If the patient’s wellbeing was of concern to those involved, then the patient would have the last say and not be treated as a test subject for commercial goods.